fctoibm/ocpkvm4.2/README.md

 PXE boot to be completed on each VM.
 When the PXE boot is done on the worker-2 node, ssh to the helper node.
 Execute the following command to check that the bootstrap node is finished with installation.

+ssh into helper node and execute the following command
 ```
 cd /opt/ocp4
 openshift-install wait-for bootstrap-complete --log-level debug